My Big Fat Greek Wedding: My Big Fat Greek Wedding 2 (2016)

-In a 2009 interview for her film My Life in Ruins, asked about a possible sequel for My Big Fat Greek Wedding, Vardalos stated that she had an idea for a sequel and had started writing it, hinting that, like Ruins, the film would be set in Greece.
+In a 2009 interview for her film My Life in Ruins, asked about a possible sequel for My Big Fat Greek Wedding, Vardalos said that she had an idea for a sequel and had started writing it, hinting that, like Ruins, the film would be set in Greece.

-Asked about a sequel again in a November 2012 interview, she stated:
+Asked about a sequel again in a November 2012 interview, she said:

 On May 27, 2014, various news and media outlets reported that a sequel was in the works.
 Nia Vardalos later confirmed this via Twitter, and she also has written a script for the film.
 The first trailer for My Big Fat Greek Wedding 2 was aired on NBC's The Today Show on November 11, 2015 and it was released on March 25, 2016, to negative critical reception and modest box office success.

-My Big Fat Greek Wedding 3
+My Big Fat Greek Wedding 3 (2023)

-In late June 2016, Vardalos hinted at the possibility of a third film, saying that although no writing has been done, she does have an idea.
-On April 8, 2021, it was announced that My Big Fat Greek Wedding 3 was in development, to be written by Vardalos as an independent film, who will reprise her role as co-star.
-The project was also revealed to have been delayed by the COVID-19 pandemic, in which production will commence once the studios maintains insurance for its crew, with principal photography scheduled to take place in Greece.
-On October 1, 2021, Vardalos confirmed that the script for the third film had been completed and that would involve another Greek wedding.
-On May 15, 2022, it was announced that filming will take place throughout Greece in the summer of 2022, with large portions being shot on Corfu from July 5 to August 3, 2022.
-On June 22, 2022, it was announced that Vardalos will serve as director on the third film.
-Principal photography commenced on June 22, 2022 in Athens, Greece, and wrapped on August 10, 2022.
-Release of the film is anticipated in 2023 or 2024.
-It will be dedicated to the memory of Michael Constantine, who died on August 31, 2021 at the age of 94.
-The project will be a joint-venture production between The Playtone Company, Gold Circle Films, HBO Films, and Focus Features.
-The film is scheduled to be released on September 8, 2023.
+In late June 2016, Vardalos said that she had not written a third film, but was open to the possibility.
+On April 8, 2021, it was announced that My Big Fat Greek Wedding 3 was in development as an independent film written by Vardalos, who would also reprise her role as Toula.
+The project was delayed by the COVID-19 pandemic, as production could not begin until the studio was able to obtain insurance for its crew.
+In October 2021, Vardalos confirmed that the script for the third film had been completed.

+On May 15, 2022, it was announced that filming would take place throughout Greece that summer, with large portions being shot on Corfu from July 5 to August 3.
+On June 22, Vardalos was announced as the film's director.
+Principal photography commenced on June 22, 2022, in Athens and wrapped on August 10, 2022.

+The film is a joint production of Playtone, Gold Circle Films, HBO Films, and Focus Features and was released on September 8, 2023.
+The film was dedicated to the memory of Michael Constantine, who died on August 31, 2021, at the age of 94.
+The film's plot follows the Portokalos family on a trip to Greece for a family reunion following the death of Toula's father Gus.